hyperledger-labs/blockchain-carbon-accounting/hardhat/docs/carbon-tracker.md

 The contract is implemented as ERC1155Holder of the [NET contract](https://github.com/hyperledger-labs/blockchain-carbon-accounting/blob/main/hardhat/contracts/NetEmissionsTokenNetwork.sol).
 Each Carbon Tracker NFT describes the unique emission profile of a product/facility using different NET types as inputs/outputs:

-- emission tokens (tokenTypeId = 4 as transferable emission tokens)
+- adutied emissions
-- offset credits (retired or transferable)
+- offset credits
-- Renewable energy certificates
+- renewable energy certificates

-Each NFT is assigned product tokens used for tracking embodied emissions in trade of products and services.
-Multiple product tokens are issued to a certicate to describe the ditribution across a facility with multiple product types (e.g. a refinery that produces gasoline and deisel).
+Each NFT is assigned "product" tokens used for tracking embodied emissions in trade of products and services.

 The follwoing figure illustrates the features of the CarbonTracker contract.

 ![Carbon Tracker Diagram](carbon-tracker.png)